deijmaster/dvateam/README.md

 **_Protecting the Digital World_**

-At DVA, our mission is clear: to safeguard your data and digital assets from threats, breaches, and vulnerabilities.
+Our mission is clear: to safeguard data and digital assets from threats, breaches, and vulnerabilities.
 We do this through a combination of cutting-edge technology, rigorous testing, and a dedicated team of security experts.

 ## Key Responsibilities